Shih Tzu Grooming Tips by Janice Jones |Last Updated 07-06-2021

 I frequently get asked about grooming , so I’ve put together a list of my top ten Shih Tzu grooming tips to help you get started.

 When brushing your Shih Tzu, whether he/she has a long coat or short, always mist the hair thoroughly with a conditioning spray before touching it with a brush.
 You can purchase an excellent styling mist or make your own.
-To make your own place about ½ ounce of conditioner in a spray bottle and fill with warm water.
+To make your own, add about ½ ounce of conditioner in a spray bottle and fill with warm water.
 Shake vigorously to mix the conditioner and water.
 Here are a couple of my favorites.
 (I use the one in the middle the most.)

 When brushing your dog, start from the bottom and go up.
 By this, I mean that the top coat should be brushed last.
 Hold the top hair back as you first brush the undercoat.
 If you start at the paws and move up, by the time you get to the head, the dog is usually relaxed.
 The other benefit of doing it this way is that you can be sure you have brushed through all the layers of the hair and have removed any tangles that may have formed.

 Use a pin brush with longer pins to get through very thick coats.
-When brushing, you will want to get down through the layers of the skin without putting any pressure on the brush.
+As I mentioned above, when brushing, you will want to get down through the layers of the hair without putting too much pressure on the brush.
 Most pin brushes today are more gentle on the coat and skin than previously, but if you press too hard, you can scratch the skin.
 There are a wide assortment of brushes on the market these days, but the best ones are those that are going to last for awhile.

 I've tried dozens of brushes over the years, but this is by far, my favorite brush or learn more about Shih Tzu brushes here.

 I've already discussed brushing, but one tip I did want to mention and that is of daily brushing.
 If you have time to brush your Shih Tzu daily, you’ll save time in the long run.
 Mats and tangles are time consuming to remove so you can eliminate this step entirely by a quick brush at the end of the day.
 I will often brush while I watch the news or other television show.
 Dogs love to be by your side or on your lap anyway, so why not "kill two birds with the same stone."

 Teach your dog to stand, sit, or lie on a flat surface for grooming.
 Many of us will brush our dogs while they rest on our laps and we watch television.
 That is fine, but some procedures are difficult to do when the dog is on our lap.